 The NEWLY introduced Family Nurse Practitioner track prepares nurses for advanced practice through a course of study focused on the care of families across the lifespan.
 Courses focus on advanced health assessment, advanced pathophysiology, advanced pharmacology, and management of acute and chronic illness in families.
 These courses are combined with specialty seminars and clinical experiences that emphasize the physiological and psychosocial impact of illness on the patient and family.
 Graduates prepare for the Family Primary Care Nurse Practitioner certification exam.

-The Family, Psych/Mental Health Specialty is offered on odd numbered years (2013, 2015, etc.).
+The Family, Psych/Mental Health Specialty is offered annually.
 Individuals selected and applying to this specialty will be prepared to take the national certification exam for the Family, Psych/Mental Health Nurse Practitioner (FT enrollment only).
 DNP Graduates of this specialty are nurse practitioners who enter the workplace with the knowledge, skills, and abilities essential to implement the full scope of practice of a licensed independent nurse practitioner (NP).
 The curriculum builds upon four core FPMHNP competencies: advanced health assessment (physical and psychosocial); diagnosis (diagnosis of mental disorders, pathophysiology, and neurophysiology); psychotherapy (individual, group, and family); and medication management (pharmacology and psychopharmacology).
 Other courses develop competencies in health care systems, best-practice research utilization and translation, and health care quality improvement.